 Fortunately, Farai’s arbitrary detention provoked an international outcry.
 Amnesty International named him a “prisoner of conscience” and the international press reported on his detention.
 After keeping Farai in prison for more than a month, depriving him of blankets and needed medicines, Zimbabwean authorities gave in to political pressure.
 Farai was released, and in October 2010 the charges against him were dropped completely.
 Amazingly, Farai has gone right back to work—despite all the personal risks and even though the Zimbabwean government is still harassing him.
 Only a week ago, Zimbabwean authorities barred him from leaving the country to attend a human rights conference in Ireland.

 At Brilliant Earth, we agree with Human Rights Watch that Farai’s fearless advocacy deserves recognition and support.
 Only a few days prior to Farai’s arrest in June 2010, we were in touch with him about making a donation to the CRD.
-(Through our non-profit fund, we donate five percent of our profits to groups working with communities negatively impacted by the diamond trade.)
+(Through our non-profit fund, we donate five percent of our profits to groups working with communities harmed by the diamond trade.)
 With Farai free from jail, our donation has gone forward.
 The CRD is using Brilliant Earth funding to monitor ongoing human rights abuses and smuggling in the Marange diamond fields.
 We believe that the CRD’s work is now more important than ever, especially in light of recent revelations that the Zimbabwean army is running torture camps for diamond miners.

-Donations and awards, however, cannot directly stop the worst human rights abuses.
+Donations and awards, of course, cannot directly stop the worst human rights abuses.
 People willing to risk their lives—people like Farai—are often the essential ingredient.
 This year’s recipients of the Alison Des Forges Award include an Egyptian activist who has been a leading voice in the Arab Spring; a Mexican human rights advocate who has exposed human rights abuses in Mexico’s drug wars; and four other valiant individuals, including Farai.
 We think that Farai’s work to stop human rights abuses in Zimbabwe’s diamond fields makes him well worthy of being honored among this remarkable and distinguished group.

 Antique and vintage engagement rings possess a beauty and level of craftsmanship that’s beyond ...